 ACRATH is endorsed by Catholic Religious Australia, the peak body for 180 religious orders in Australia.

-We try to collaborate with other groups who share our mission and we are active in many parts of Australia.
+who share our mission and we are active in many parts of Australia.

-Our mission is inspired by the gospel, Catholic social teaching and the United Nations Declaration of Human rights.
+Our mission is inspired by the gospel, Catholic social teaching and the United

-We work in many ways for those who have been trafficked and/or enslaved.
+We work in many ways for those who